rajsugavanam/dotfiles/README.md

 Use GNU stow to symlink these directories.
-Put this repo's folder as ~/dotfiles, then cd to ~/dotfiles, then run "stow .".
+Clone this repo to `~/dotfiles`, then use `cd ~/dotfiles`, then run `stow .`.

+Alternatively, if you love manual labor, you can use `ln -s ~/dotfiles/folder ~/folder`.